AOskari/Shiptracker/README.md

 <img src="https://github.com/AOskari/Shiptracker/blob/master/images/shiptracker1.3.JPG?raw=true" width="700" height="500">
 <br/>
-Ships can be searched by names.
+Ships can be searched by names or MMSI.
 The ships can be clicked, displaying specific details including the weather information, destination, ship type and coordinates.